Two U.S. bombers hold firing drills with South Korean forces

 He was joined by military officials who contributed to the success of the ICBM test, the news agency said.

-(Reporting by Heekyong Yang; Editing by Jack Kim, Robert Birsel)
+Reporting by Heekyong Yang; Editing by Jack Kim, Robert Birsel